sumoprojects/sumokoin/README.md

 ## Pruning

-As of June 2020, the full Sumokoin blockchain file is on about 22 GB.
+As of June 2021, The full Sumokoin blockchain file is on about 22 GB.
 One can store a pruned blockchain, which is **less than one fourth** in size from the full blockchain size (June 2020 4.6 GB).
 A pruned blockchain can only serve part of the historical chain data to other peers, but is otherwise identical in functionality to the full blockchain.